lolaarroyo0215/-CompileSquad-SOEN341_Project_F24-/MeetingMinutes/Description.md

 ## 4. Action Plan
 - Assigning tasks to the team.

+## 5. Important
+- After each meeting, we need to complete the assigned tasks.
+- Always review the important part; it will be the task of the week.
 ---

 _Minutes are important for accountability and ensuring everyone is aligned with what was discussed and agreed upon._